narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 Here are the kinds of projects you will likely work on:

-- Add capabilities to our query execution and data classification engines to make it possible to fulfill any buyer query.
+- Add capabilities to our query execution and data classification engines to make it possible to answer any buyer query.
 - Iterate on our forecasting system so that buyers get faster, more accurate insights into the volume and quality of data they are purchasing.